 6.4.
 What is a minor’s settlement trust?

 A minor’s settlement trust grants the minor, the family, and the courts more flexibility in handling the assets from the settlement, and does not require ongoing court supervision.
-Such a trust can be written to allow a minor to revoke the trust at 18, but if they choose not to or fail to choose within 30 days the money can remain in the trust for longer (i.e. 25, 30).
+Such a trust can be written to allow a minor to revoke the trust when the minor turns 18, but if they choose not to or fail to choose within 30 days the money can remain in the trust for longer (i.e. 25, 30).

 For questions about compromises of a minors’ claims, or to confidentially discuss your case with one of our skilled California personal injury attorneys, do not hesitate to contact us at the Shouse Law Group.
 (For cases in Nevada or Colorado, please see our article on compromise of a minor’s claim in Nevada and compromise of a minor’s claim in Colorado law).